semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 The following resources can help you to test the code in the sections below.
 As you work through the examples in this document, try the following:

 - Enable the <i class="fa-solid fa-toggle-large-on"></i> **Semgrep Pro Engine beta** toggle within the [Playground](https://semgrep.dev/playground/new).
-    - Rules you use in Semgrep Pro Engine require `interfile: true` key included in the metadata.
+    - Rules you use in Semgrep Pro Engine require `interfile: true` key included in the `metadata` key.
 See the following [example](https://semgrep.dev/s/3NZb).
 - The [Semgrep Pro Engine testing repository](https://github.com/returntocorp/semgrep-pro-tests)
     - Clone the repository:
         ```sh